CaoTrongThang/Easycraft/README.md

 _Thank you to all the mod creators for making such fantastic mods that I could include in the Easycraft's world._

-# Easycraft - Where you're given food when you first join
+# Easycraft - The New World

 _With you, this is how the world should be.
 That's why you're summoned here_